The Proactive Guide to Technical SEO for SaaS Companies

 What is Technical SEO & Why Is It So Important?

-Before we jump into the technicalities, let’s first explain what technical SEO is and why you should care about it from the beginning, whether you’re a B2B or a B2C SaaS business.
+Before we jump into the technicalities, let’s first explain what technical SEO is and why you should care about it from the start, whether you’re a B2B or a B2C SaaS business.

 The goal here is to ensure search engines can read and understand your site’s content so that it ranks for relevant keywords in SERPs.